 Everyone knows that the only thing better than a new best friend is an old best friend.
-Therefore, during November’s Adopt a Senior Pet Month, American Humane is encouraging animal lovers to consider adopting an older animal from a local shelter or rescue group.
+Therefore, during November’s Adopt a Senior Pet Month, consider adopting an older animal from a local shelter or rescue group.

 Each year, an estimated 860,000 cats and 670,000 dogs are euthanized in the nation’s shelters.
 Many potential pet adopters overlook older animals, thinking that they may be more difficult and unaware there are so many reasons why these seasoned pets make ideal family members and friends:

 - They tend to be less rambunctious than younger animals

 - Because they are calmer and less fragile, they can be a great fit for people with children

 - They know you are rescuing them and are so grateful

 “It’s heartbreaking to think about all the senior animals who had been cherished pets before they suddenly found themselves frightened and alone in shelters,” said Robin Ganzert, PhD, president and CEO of American Humane.
 “Far too often this happens to older pets through no fault of their own after their families encounter financial troubles, illnesses, or other upheavals in their lives.
 By adopting animals like these, you will not only be giving them a second home, you will be giving them a second chance at life.”

 Numerous articles and books are available about adopting older animals.
 A bestselling book, “My Old Dog: Rescued Pets with Remarkable Second Acts,” by TODAY.com writer Laura T. Coffey and photographer Lori Fusaro makes a powerful case in words and pictures why those interested in adding a dog to their families may want to choose a seasoned one with life experience.